Breaking News | NSCDC Busts Oil Vandals In Lagos , Promises To Fight On

 “The NSCDC operatives remained stationed from dusk to dawn without any fear of attack until the operation was apparently successful,” the statement said.

-The statement added that the NSCDC Commandant in Lagos State, Mr Paul Ayeni ,also led a team of officers to the scene on an on-the-spot assessment of activities of the vandals.
+The statement added that the NSCDC Commandant in Lagos State, Mr Paul Ayeni , also led a team of officers to the scene on an on-the-spot assessment of the activities of the vandals.

 The statement stated that the impounded truck from the scene of the operation had been towed to the State Command’s headquarters on the order of the Commandant.